Stochastic analysis of ultra-high energy cosmic ray interactions: Astrophysical examples

 \subsection{UHECR sources}

-The approach of solving Kolmogorov's differential equation can be applied to modeling UHECR sources in two ways.
-The simplest method is to compute the distributions until absorption to \textit{e.g.}~determine the probability of escape of a given species~\citep{Morejon:20239X,Morejon:2025nb}.
-For example, the escaping probability vector $\boldsymbol{\phi}_{\rm esc}$ can be obtained applying Eq.~\ref{eq:KolmogorovEqs} on an assumed injected composition $\boldsymbol{\phi}_{\rm inj}$
+There are two ways to apply the approach of solving Kolmogorov's differential equation to model UHECR sources.
+The simplest method is to compute the distributions until absorption to e.g.~determine the probability of escape of a given species~\citep{Morejon:20239X,Morejon:2025nb}.
+For example, the probability vector $\boldsymbol{\phi}_{\rm esc}$ with the composition at the time of escape can be obtained applying Eq.~\ref{eq:KolmogorovEqs} on an assumed injected composition, $\boldsymbol{\phi}_{\rm inj}$,

-with $t_s\approx L_s/c$ the characteristic crossing time of the source.
-Here, the rates contained in $\boldsymbol{\Lambda}$ (and therefore $\boldsymbol{G}(\gamma)$, used to find $\boldsymbol{P}(\gamma)$) are computed with the source target photons (\textit{e.g.}~a broken power law).
-The effects of CI and DI can be taken into account as discussed in Sec.~\ref{sec:continuous_losses} which define the boost evolution and the corresponding evolution of $\boldsymbol{G}(\gamma(t))$.
-Furthermore, additional effects can be taken into consideration, like the impact of different assumptions for the escape.
-For instance, if the distribution of trajectory lengths until escape $F_{\rm esc}(\gamma, L)$ is known (a cumulative density as a function of trajectory lengths and the boost) the escape probability vector as a function of the boost would be
+with $t_s\approx L_s/c$ as the characteristic crossing time of the source.
+Here, the rates contained in $\boldsymbol{\Lambda}$ (and therefore $\boldsymbol{G}(\gamma)$, used to find $\boldsymbol{P}(\gamma)$) are computed with the source target photons (e.g.~a broken power law).
+The effects of CI and DI can be taken into account (as discussed in Sect.~\ref{sec:continuous_losses}) to define the boost evolution and the corresponding evolution of $\boldsymbol{G}(\gamma(t))$.
+Furthermore, additional effects can be taken into consideration, such as the impact of different assumptions for the escape.
+For instance, if the distribution of trajectory lengths until escape, $F_{\rm esc}(\gamma, L)$, is known (a cumulative density as a function of trajectory lengths and the boost), the escape probability vector as a function of the boost would be

-This expression assumes that changes in rigidity during successive disintegrations can be ignored, and needs to be assessed for the specific scenario.
-When this is not the case, a more nuanced treatment is also available, as illustrated in subsection~\ref{subsec:magnetic_deflections} for propagation.
+This expression assumes that changes in rigidity during successive disintegrations can be ignored, but this needs to be assessed for each specific scenario.
+When this is not the case, a more nuanced approach is also available (as illustrated in Sect.~\ref{subsec:magnetic_deflections} for propagation).